Y-Lammers/Split_on_Primer/README.md

 Installation instructions
 -------------------------

-The script can be cloned from the github repository and be directly ran from the commandline.
-The python code should work with both python versions 2.7 and 3.0 or higher.
+The script can be cloned from the github repository.
+The python code works with both python versions 2.7 and 3.0 or higher.

 General usage
 -------------